node-3d/node-3d/README.md

 ## Node3D Modules

-There are at least 4 distinct categories of modules you come across at **Node3D**.

 1. **Dependency** - carries one or more precompiled binary.
 	* [deps-bullet-raub](https://github.com/node-3d/deps-bullet-raub) -
 	[Bullet Physics](https://pybullet.org/wordpress/) binaries and headers.